fkarg/fkarg.github.io/_posts/2020-02-28-book-the-no-asshole-rule.md

 {:toc}

-# Core Key Takeaways
+# Notes
-This is a collection of core key takeaways found within this book, particularly things I was not aware of, or good collections I wanted to share.
-Even though you might substitute reading this instead of the book itself, a summary can only give you so much information about the contents’ implications.
+This is a collection of my notes about this book, particularly things I was not aware of, or concise phrasing I wanted to share.
+Even though you might substitute reading this instead of the book itself, a summary can only give you so much information about the contents' implications.
 In my opinion, the implications are the biggest part of the book, and that part is (mainly) missing.

 Instead, I took the liberty of 'connecting' the content with topics I am already familiar with, explaining it.
 This effectively means, if you wonder why